Do Consumers Trust Social Media Influencers? Here’s What Statistics Show

 That’s why it’s important to constantly reassess social content performance, while creating a strategy to develop engagement through additional channels.

-Here’s what our survey revealed about the way consumers currently view social media influencers and their impact on social media marketing
+Here’s what our survey revealed about the way consumers currently view social media influencers and their impact on social media marketing.

 Key takeaways on social media influencers:

-• The real deal: A majority of Gen Z respondents (31.69%) said Instagram has the most genuine influencers, followed by TikTok (28.67%).
+- Operating with authenticity: A majority of Gen Z respondents (31.69%) said Instagram has the most genuine influencers, followed by TikTok (28.67%).
 A majority of Boomers (31%) said Facebook.
 One in three respondents said too many sponsored posts are the number one reasons they lose trust in influencers.

-• Owning the conversation: As marketers strive to gain direct ownership of their contacts, texting is emerging as a popular choice.
+- Owning the conversation: As marketers strive to gain direct ownership of their contacts, texting is emerging as a popular choice.
 A majority of Gen Z (45.07%) said mass text messaging is the number one way they’d prefer to communicate with an influencer outside of social media.
-Millennials said blog posts were their top choice while Boomers indicated email was best.
+Millennials said blog posts were their top choice, while Boomers indicated email was best.

-• Influence purchase decisions with reviews: Most respondents (38%) said reviews are the most helpful social media content, which makes sense when you consider that a majority of online shoppers (52%) said reading online reviews is the number one way they conduct research before buying.
+- Influencing purchase decisions with reviews: Most respondents (38%) said reviews are the most helpful social media content, which makes sense when you consider that a majority of online shoppers (52%) said reading online reviews is the number one way they conduct research before buying.
 A majority (34%) also said unbiased reviews are the best way for influencers to win their trust.
 Gen Z women are a notable exception to this trend (more on that later).

-• The more the merrier: One out of three respondents said they would prefer to see content from an influencer they follow several times per day.
+- Increasing daily posts: One out of three respondents said they would prefer to see content from an influencer they follow several times per day.

-• Value is driving sales: Nearly 40% of survey respondents said feeling like they “need” the product promoted by an influencer is the most likely way to convince them to purchase.
+- Driving sales and providing value: Nearly 40% of survey respondents said feeling like they “need” the product promoted by an influencer is the most likely way to convince them to purchase.

 Generations vary on trusted platforms, but unite against sponsored posts